 Get specific – Often times when we pick an inspiration photo to share with our stylists, there are certain elements that have caught our eye rather than the photo as a whole.
 This may be anything from the dewy look of the makeup to the arch of your brow.
 It is important to identify what you love from each photo so you can get exactly what you are looking for and nail down your dream look.

-Open communication - It is crucial that you are completely honest with your stylist about your likes and dislikes!
-Remember, the bridal trial is about you and creating a road map with your stylist for the big day and testing out styles vs your stylist.
-If you’re not in love with the lipstick shade, want more coverage from your foundation, or even want to go a different route with the makeup, don't be afraid to ask for changes.
+Open communication – It is crucial that you are honest with your stylist about your likes and dislikes!
+Remember, the bridal trial is about creating a road map with your stylist for the big day and testing out styles vs your stylist.
+If you’re not in love with the lipstick shade, want more coverage from your foundation, or even want to go a different route with the makeup, don’t be afraid to ask for changes.
 Something that can help is to break down your feedback of your look through a mini checklist.
 For example, you could break down your makeup by foundation, brows, eyes, lips, etc. Remember, there’s almost nothing that cannot be adjusted, all your artist needs is your open communication and trust!

 Prep – The steps that you take in the days leading up to your bridal trial can greatly affect the outcome of your style.
 Here are some tips that will help prepare you for your makeup trial!